eeedWard/SemSeg/996_AMOD18_SemSeg.md

 * step 2
 * step 3

+## Performance

+Even if the images from Cityscapes are somewhat similar to the ones of Duckietown, the algorithm could not be optimized for our application in terms of both computational requirements, speed and accuracy.

+* Computational requirements: since the network can only analyze 1024 x 2048 images, the images from the Rasberry Pi (480 x 640) are up-sampled before before being analyzed, with low performance in speed and computational requirements.

+* Speed: the algorithm is able to segment two images per second.

+* Accuracy: the network is trained to classify pixels between 19 "real-world" classes (such as humans, buses, bicycles etc).
+Despite the differences, some meaningful result can be obtained when classifying pixels as part of the road or background.
+The accuracy was not formally evaluated due to the differences in the number of classes and the non-availability of a test set.

 ## AIDO challenge framework
 As part of the project, we created an AIDO challenge framework where you can upload your segmentation algorithm and receive a performance score.
 The framework works as follows:

 * Your algorithm is adapted to a provided template.
 In particular, you should fit your main algorithm into a class with a specific method that takes a standard 480 x 640 Duckietown image and outputs a labeled image in a specific format.
 The main algorithm can import external scripts, weights and libraries
 * The solution is uploaded to the server
 * The solution is run on a hidden test_test